romale/scantopc/README.md

 	- Fix: better cleanup images in obvious cases

 * 0.2.1
-	Fix: Error when image takes to long
+	Fix: Error when image takes to long to be scanned (hi resolution)
 	Fix: Turn off TRACE mode by default
 * 0.2
 	- Code reorganisation